SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/02-filter-exclude-sort.md

 > > 1.
 For the `mo` column, click on `Sort...` and then `numbers`.
 This will group all entries made in, for example, January,
 > > together, regardless of the year that entry was collected.
 > > 2.
 For the `yr` column, click on `Sort` > `Sort...` > `numbers` and select `sort by this column alone`.
 This will undo the
 > > sorting by month step.
-Once you've sorted by `yr` you can then apply another sorting step to sort by month within year.
+Once you have sorted by `yr` you can then apply another sorting step to sort by month within year.
 To do this
 > > for the `mo` column, click on `Sort` > `numbers` but do not select `sort by this column alone`.
 To ensure that all entries are shown
 > > chronologically, you will need to add a third sorting step by day within month.
 > >